DSpace/RestContract/items.md

 Status codes:
 * 200 OK - returning the submitter
-* 204 No Content - if there is no submitter for the specified item
-* 401 Unauthorized - if you are not authenticated and don't have permissions on the item
+* 204 No Content - if you are not authenticated or you have no read access on that submitter.
-* 403 Forbidden - if you are not logged in with sufficient permissions
 * 404 Not found - if the item doesn't exist

 ## Deleting an item